 Media Writing Courses (Choose 1 course = 3 Hours)

 - DSG 585 – Cross-Platform Storytelling

 - DSG 614 – Writing the One-Hour Drama

 - DSG 616 – Writing the Half-Hour Comedy

 Industry Courses (Choose 1 course = 3 Hours)

 - DSG 650 – The Business of Media

 - MCG 530 – Media Ministry & the Church

 Elective Courses (Choose 3 courses = 9 Hours)

-You may choose any DSG or MCG course (not previously used), an IDG course, or an MBA 500-level course.
+You may choose any DSG or MCG course (not previously used), an IDG course, or an MBA or NPM 500-level course.
 Below are some examples of courses you could choose.